raspberrypilearning/generic-scratch-add-variable/en/step_1.md

 ### Add a variable

-A variable is a named place to store data.
-Variables are really useful for storing all sorts of things, for example each player's score in a game, the speed of an object or how many lives a player has left.

 + Click on "Data" in the scripts tab then click on "Make a variable"

   ![Data blocks](images/data-blocks.png)